ninglab/CTKG/Schema.md

-### Outcome and StandardOutcome
+## Outcome-StandardOutcome relation

-There are 57,910 edges between 37,735 unique outcomes and 492 standard outcomes.
+There are 57,910 edges between 37,735 nodes of unique outcomes and 492 nodes of standard outcomes.

+Each edge connects nodes of outcomes from individual studies and nodes of standard outcomes extracted from abbreviations.

 **id**: The format is "outcome::standardoutcome:XXX".